 Speaking of those peaceful moments without anyone else around: get out of here!
 I was waiting for fairies to fly out of the forest.
 And for mermaids to greet me by the shore!

-Kandersteg is a small but lovely ski resort popular among the locals.
-Hence, the winter months from December to March are the busiest.
-Due to the popularity of Oeschinen Lake, summer months (and especially weekends) can get rather crowded.
+Kandersteg is a small but lovely ski resort popular among the locals, making our Oeschinen Lake guide an essential resource for planning your trip.
+Hence, the winter months from December to March are the busiest for visiting Oeschinen Lake.

 Your best bet to visit Oeschinen Lake is during the shoulder season in early summer.